CoderMudit07/Clinical-SAS-Programming-CDISC-SDTM-ADaM-TLF-Projects/README.md

 ## Project Overview
 This repository contains a Clinical SAS Programming project developed to demonstrate an end-to-end clinical data workflow and data standardization commonly used in pharmaceutical companies and clinical research organizations (CROs), from raw data processing to SDTM, ADaM, TLF generation, and validation.
 The project follows a simplified clinical trial structure and illustrates the process of transforming raw clinical data into SDTM domains, deriving ADaM analysis datasets, generating Tables/Listings/Figures (TLFs), and performing independent quality control validation.

-## Disclaimer
-- This repository has been created solely for educational, learning and portfolio demonstration purposes.
-- The code, documentation and project structure are intended to showcase clinical programming concepts and workflows.
-No real clinical trial data, proprietary  study information or confidential materials have been used.
 ---
 ## Project Workflow